quintenroets/superpathlib/README.md

     if interesting(line):
         process(line)
 ```
-### 2) Use properties to get and set file metadata
+### 2) Use instance properties to get/set file metadata:
+* get:
+    * size: filesize
+    * is_root: whether the owner of the file is a root user
+    * has_children: whether a path has children
+    * amount_of_children: amount of children in a folder
+    *
+* get & set:
     * mtime: modified time
-* size: filesize
     * tag: can be used for alternative ordering or metadata
-* is_root: whether the owner of the file is a root user

 examples: